IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   - Subject name: openshift-gitops-argocd-application-controller

 ### Configure Argo CD

-From Argo CD UI, click `NEW APP` and input parameters as follows and then click `CREATE` button.
+From the Argo CD UI, click `NEW APP`, input the following parameters, and then click the `CREATE` button.

 - GENERAL
   - Application Name: argocd